Upload a File as a Template

 const createResult = await createResponse.json();

-const templateId = createResult.data.createTemplate.template.id;
+const templateId = createResult.data.createTemplate.id;

 console.log('Template created with ID:', templateId);

-// Step 3: Upload the PDF
+// Step 2: Upload the PDF

 console.log('Uploading PDF...');